Project Schedule Analysis and Optimization

 In our sample project we have optimized resource usage by increasing activity duration and changing the number of assigned resources.

-This possibility should be considered for activities with positive start or finish flexes.
+This possibility is present for activities with positive start or finish flexes.

 Besides, resource constrained schedule can be calculated using different algorithms that provide different results.
 The software that creates shorter schedules can save a fortune to its users.

-Creating CPM or resource leveled project schedule model is only the first step towards schedule optimization.
+Creating CPM or resource level project schedule model is only the first step towards schedule optimization.
 Project duration and resource requirements can have better results with these.